There’s a First Time for Everything… Launching a Development Department

-In this panel, you’ll hear the experiences of four organizations that successfully built their fundraising team from the ground-up on the first try.
+In this panel, you’ll hear the experiences of two organizations that successfully built their fundraising team from the ground-up on the first try.
 From deciding what level to hire for, to figuring out CRM and other technology options, to managing the broad culture change that must happen, there’s an incredible amount of preparation and planning that is worth unpacking prior to posting a position for hire.
 You only get one first chance, and our goal is that in that first opportunity to build your team, your organization gets it right.

 Session Type60 minute session

 - Demystify the fundraising team-building process and its implications for the rest of your organization and budget